 will be in Wallwork Hall.
 Please note: IUP will not be able to accommodate arrivals before 3:00 p.m. or after 10:00 p.m.
 Shuttles to Walmart department store for any items needed by new students will be running every hour, departing from Wallwork

-Welcome Block Party for all new students will be held.
-Meet other new students, sample food from local restaurants, or relax inside with board games.
+Welcome Party for all new students will be held at noon in Elkin Hall: Great Room.
+Meet other new students, eat lunch, and play games.

 Graduate students should contact their graduate coordinators, listed on the IUP admission letter, for advising and a registration pin number.
 Most graduate departments prefer students register for classes prior to coming to the United States.